-All majors in the College of Business and Management require foundation knowledge in accounting, economics, mathematics, and statistics.
-UIS courses that satisfy the foundation knowledge requirements include: ACC 211 Introduction to Financial Accounting 6 & ACC 212 and Introduction to Managerial Accounting ECO 213 Statistics for Business and Economics (or MAT 3 121 Applied Statistics) MAT 113 Business Calculus (or Mat 114 Finite Math, MAT 4 115 Calculus I, or MAT 116 Calculus II) Select one of the following: 2 4-6 ECO 201 Introduction to Microeconomics & ECO 202 and Introduction to Macroeconomics or ECO 315 Economics for Administration
+All majors in the College of Business and Management require foundation knowledge in accounting, economics, and statistics.
+UIS courses that satisfy the foundation knowledge requirements include:

+ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting 6

+OR

+ACC 311 Administrative Uses of Accounting 2 4

+ECO 213 Statistics for Business and Economics 3

+or MAT 121 Applied Statistics

+ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics 6

+OR and introduction to Macroeconomics

+OK 2

+ECO 315 Economics for Administration 2 4

-Course work equivalent to the above may be accepted upon approval by the student's advisor and the College of Business and Management by student petition form.
+Course work equivalent to the above may be accepted upon approval by the student's advisor and the College of Business and Management by a student petition.